 The new purpose-built Secondary campus is said to offer state-of-the-art facilities and is spread over 230,000 sq ft of land.
 Facilities include a Library (including e-books available through the ICT facilities incorporated within the Library), Science Labs, a Multipurpose Hall, Music and Dance room and Indoor Sports Hall, and a playground with turfed football field.

 Previous reviews of Apple International School by WhichSchoolAdvisor.com have been somewhat negative due to past KHDA inspection results.
-However, the latest KHDA inspection, which took place in February 2019, rated the school as Good for the third year.
+However, the latest KHDA inspection, which took place in February 2020, rated the school as Good for the fourth year.
 As is so often the case, the overall KHDA rating does not tell the whole story!

-Whilst it is true that in terms of Student Achievement (one of the six key performance standards, and arguably the one that says most about the school), many of the ratings for Attainment and Progress have remained the same as last year - largely Good with exceptions in progress in Foundation Stage English and Secondary Mathematics, and both progress and attainment in Primary Science - rated Very Good, Learning Skills in both Foundation and Secondary have been rated Very Good this time.
+Whilst it is true that in terms of Student Achievement (one of the six key performance standards, and arguably the one that says most about the school), many of the ratings for Attainment and Progress have remained the same as last year - largely Good with exceptions in progress in Foundation Stage English and Secondary Mathematics, and both progress and attainment in Primary Science - rated Very Good, Learning Skills in both Foundation are rated Very Good, they are now rated Good in Primary and Secondary (the latter down from Very Good).
+This change is rating has been driven by the inspectors' recognition that the use of technology to promote innovation is not fully embedded in all areas of learning.

 The absolute strength of AIS in terms of Students' Personal and Social Development and their Innovation skills is once again reflected in the current report.
-All indicators are now rated Very Good (with improvements in Foundation and Primary), with the exception of Students' Personal and Social Development in Secondary which is retained its Outstanding rating.
+All indicators are now rated Very Good (with improvements in Foundation and Primary), with the exception of Students' Personal and Social Development and their Innovations Skills in Secondary which are now both rated Outstanding.

 The other two key performance standards which have such a direct impact on Students' Achievement, those of Teaching and Assessment, and Curriculum Design and Adaptation, received more mixed reviews from the inspectors.
 Whilst Assessment is a further strength of AIS, ensuring that teachers know exactly how their students are performing, and retained its Very Good rating across the school, Teaching for effective learning retained its Good rating.
 Given that Assessment is so often the area for development in UAE schools, the fact that this key indicator is rated more highly than the teaching it supports is a little surprising.

-And whilst the Curriculum is a strength in the Foundation section, with both its design and implementation, and adaptation now rated Very Good, these indicators retained their Good rating in Primary, whilst the Curriculum Design and Implementation was downgraded to Acceptable in Secondary, due to the concerns related to the lack of IGCSE subject options.
+And whilst the Curriculum is a strength in the Foundation section, with both its design and implementation, and adaptation now rated Very Good, these indicators retained their Good rating in Primary, whilst the Curriculum Design and Implementation, previously downgraded to Acceptable in Secondary returned to its previous Good rating, suggesting that concerns related to the lack of IGCSE subject options is being addressed.

-There was no change to the ratings for the Protection, Care, Guidance and Support of students - again rated Very Good across the board, nor were any changes in ratings made to the five indicators included under Leadership and Management.
-The effectiveness of Leadership, and Management, Staffing, Facilities and Resources were again rated Good, whilst the school's Self-Evaluation and Improvement Planning, Parents and the Community, and Governance, were each rated Very Good.
+There was no change to the ratings for the Protection, Care, Guidance and Support of students - again rated Very Good across the board, nor were any changes in ratings made to the five indicators included under Leadership and Management with the exception of Governance, which was downgraded to Good.
+The effectiveness of Leadership, and Management, Staffing, Facilities and Resources were again rated Good, whilst the school's Self-Evaluation and Improvement Planning, Parents and the Community were each rated Very Good.

 The KHDA inspectors identified the school's strengths as: